Remote Staffing vs. Outsourcing: What’s The Difference?

 What is HRM and HRD?

-HRM and HRD is what dictates the entire employee life cycle, right from the recruitment of an employee to their exit from the organization.
+HRM and HRD are what dictate the entire employee life cycle, right from the recruitment of an employee to their exit from the organization.
 Everything that falls between these two aspects is collectively governed by HRM and HRD.

 HRM (Human resource management) focuses on: